-- Core curriculum requirements and specific requirements of the collge or school from which the student expects to graduate must be fulfilled; a minimum overall grade point average of 2.00 must be achieved and a gpa of 2.00 is required in departmental requirements of the students major.
+Core curriculum requirements and specific requirements of the collge or school from which the student expects to graduate must be fulfilled; a minimum overall grade point average of 2.00 must be achieved and a gpa of 2.00 is required in departmental requirements of the students major.
 Higher grade point average requirements pertain in certain programs.
-See individual program section for requirements. - 2.
-A minimum of 180 credits is required for the baccalaureate degree, except for graduates of Matteo Ricci, where 135 credits is the minimum.
+See individual program section for requirements.

+- 2. A minimum of 180 credits is required for the baccalaureate degree, except for graduates of Matteo Ricci, where 135 credits is the minimum.
 However, only students matriculating as freshmen beginning September 1963 or later, and transfer students matriculating January 1966 or later, are eligible to graduate with 180 credits.
-Students who matriculated before these dates will be required to meet minimum requirements in effect at the time they were last enrolled as full time students.

-- A minimum of 15 credits in philosophy and 10 credits in theology and religious studies are required in all degree programs.
+Students who matriculated before these dates will be required to meet minimum requirements in effect at the time they were last enrolled as full time students. - 3.
+A minimum of 15 credits in philosophy and 10 credits in theology and religious studies are required in all degree programs.
 See page 18 for specific requirements. - 4.
 The senior year must be spent in residence at the University, which shall be understood to mean the final 45 credits of degree requirements.
 Such work is to be taken in the University under the direction of members of the faculty.
-In the case of Seattle University students enrolled in AFROTC at the University of Washington this requirement may be waived for Aerospace studies. - Completion of all degree requirements within 10 years of the date on which the college work was begun. - Satisfaction of financial obligations toward the University. - While attendance at commencement is not compulsory, diplomas will be routinely mailed only to those graduates who declare their intention to graduate in absentia at least two weeks in advance of the commencement date. - 8.
+In the case of Seattle University students enrolled in AFROTC at the University of Washington this requirement may be waived for Aerospace studies. - 5.
+Completion of all degree requirements within 10 years of the date on which the college work was begun. - Satisfaction of financial obligations toward the University. - 7.
 Students working for a second baccalaureate degree, either consecutively or concurrently, must complete a minimum of 45 credits beyond the requirements of the first baccalaureate degree and complete all specific requirements of the new program.
 These 45 credits must be completed in residence at Seattle University.